 Working on real projects and learning all about the oil and gas industry, there’s no better route to a BP graduate career than an internship

 Internships are a route to a graduate job at BP.
 It’s a good idea to seek an internship in the area you hope to get a graduate job in, as you will be moving through most of the graduate recruitment process before receiving your internship offer.
-If you do well in your internship – you may be asked to give a presentation to assessors in your final fortnight – you could return to university for your final year with a job offer for the following September.
+If you do well in your internship and in a review meeting with your Line Manager and an Assessor that will take place in you final fortnight and you could even return to university for your final year with a job offer for the following September.

 Business & Trading